solid/pod-browser/shapes/README.md

 ## Contacts

-Because there are some differences between the ShEx shapes we've described and previous work on SHACL shapes we wanted to explain the differences between those shapes.
-Once these differences have been resolved, we might remove this README altogether.
+Because there are some differences between the ShEx shapes we've described and previous work on SHACL shapes, we wanted to explain the differences between those shapes.
+Once these differences have all been resolved, we might remove this README altogether.

 ### Address Book: Differences between ShEx and SHACL